wp-plugins/wp-ultimate-search/readme.txt

 <h4>Features</h4>

+* Searches post title and body content
+* Can search by multiple keywords, and by full phrases
 * Currently can only facet by post Category, but we will be expanding the functionality to auto-detect and suggest indefinite facets
-* Attractive and lightweight interface based on jQuery and Backbone.js
+* Attractive and lightweight interface based on jQuery, Backbone.js, and the VisualSearch.js library
 * Bypasses WordPress’ built-in search functions and conducts direct database queries for low overhead and high flexibility

 Many new features coming quickly, stay tuned.

 Please be advised that this is a beta release and not all features are available yet.
 Please install it and try it out, but we wouldn't recommend using this plugin on a live site.
 We'll be updating the plugin heavily over the coming weeks, so check back for updates.